-By converting electrical energy into mechanical energy, 3 phase AC induction motors can drive a huge range of components—from pumps and fans to compressors and conveyors—in industrial or higher-power applications.
+By converting electrical energy into mechanical energy, 3-phase AC induction motors can drive a huge range of components—from pumps and fans to compressors and conveyors—in industrial or higher-power applications.

-3 phase AC induction motors represent a premium, low-cost choice for simple, single speed applications.
+3 phase AC induction motors represent a premium, low-cost choice for simple, single-speed applications.
 This includes rotary turntables, material handling conveyors, industrial fans, and other straightforward systems.

 3 phase induction motors are also well suited for eMobility applications, including commercial electric and hybrid vehicles.
-Induction motors minimize costs and potential points of failure across mining and farming equipment, trucks, and school buses, while optimizing motor control performance, providing a comprehensive solution for eMobility machine builders.
+Induction motors minimize costs and potential points of failure across mining and farming equipment, trucks, and school buses while optimizing motor control performance, providing a comprehensive solution for eMobility machine builders.

 3-phase AC induction motors are comprised of the stator and rotor.
 During operation, a current is applied through the stator, which induces a magnetic field and leads to the rotation of the rotor.
-The rotational speed of the shaft and the applied torque is dependent on the operating frequency and the number of pole pairs in the motor’s windings.
-If you are interested in our product line of induction motors, gearmotors or even servo motors, contact a KEB application engineer with the contact form below.
+The rotational speed of the shaft and the applied torque are dependent on the operating frequency and the number of pole pairs in the motor’s windings.
+If you are interested in our product line of induction motors, gearmotors, or even servo motors, contact a KEB application engineer with the contact form below.